-Prior to working for KLT, Eric was the Executive Director for the Genesee Valley Conservancy, a non-profit land trust in western New York, where he worked for 14 years.
-He oversaw the protection of over 9,000 acres of prime farmland and habitat.
-He also grew the organization from one to four full time staff, and increased recreational opportunities for the public in this rural, agricultural community.
+Prior to working for KLT, Eric was the Executive Director for the Genesee Valley Conservancy, a land trust in western New York, where he worked for 14 years.
+He oversaw the protection of over 9,000 acres of prime farmland and habitat, and increased recreational opportunities for the public in this rural, agricultural community.

 Eric has a B.A. in Political Science from the Colorado College, in Colorado Springs.
 He also completed two years of a graduate studies in Land Use Planning from the State University of New York, Environmental Science and Forestry School in Syracuse, N.Y.

-Eric and Celeste live in Sandpoint with their two dogs, two cats and chickens.
-When not working, Eric enjoys taking advantage of all the amazing recreation opportunities in this region.
+Eric and his wife, Celeste, live in Sandpoint, Idaho with their dogs and chickens.
+When not working, Eric enjoys taking advantage of all the plentiful recreation opportunities in the region